excellentprogrammer/python-api-challenge/README.md

         print("Server is not running.
 Please try later.")

 ```
-So you can upload fixtures either by running script.py or going to link 'http://localhost:8000/departures/load-fixtures' on your local
+So you can load fixtures either by running script.py or going to link 'http://localhost:8000/departures/load-fixtures' on your local

 ## Data Collection Script
 Filename: `script.py`

-#collecting data
+### data collection from local API
 ```
 def collect_data(request_url):
     departures = []